 geometrid[jē äm′ə trid]

 any of a family (Geometridae) of moths whose larvae are called measuring worms

 Origin of geometrid; from Modern Latin Geometridae ; from Classical Latin geometres: see geometry

-Origin of geometridFrom New Latin Geōmetridae, family name, from Latin geōmetrēs, geometrician, land-measurer, from Greek, from geōmetrein, to measure land; see geometry.
+Origin of geometridFrom New Latin Geōmetridae, family name, from Latin geōmetrēs, geometrician, land-measurer (the family being so named because the caterpillars seem to measure the surface on which they crawl by the length of their bodies), from Greek, from geōmetrein, to measure land; see geometry.